Forest Service officials are hitting a pause on prescribed fires after a New Mexico burn escaped containment - KTVZ

 By Paradise Afshar and Christina Maxouris, CNN

-The US Forest Service is hitting a pause on prescribed fire operations in all the system’s lands across the US because of “extreme wildfire risk conditions,” Chief Randy Moore announced Friday.
+The US Forest Service is hitting a pause on prescribed fire operations in all the system’s lands across the country because of “extreme wildfire risk conditions,” Chief Randy Moore announced Friday.

 During the pause on those operations, the Forest Service will conduct a 90-day review of protocols, practices and the decision support tools ahead of the operations planned for the fall, the chief said.